tomsercu/metarunlog/README.md

 ```

+NOTE: `mrl -h` or `mrl subcommand -h` gives more info on available subcommands and their flags.

 ## New project
 For a new project execute `mrl init outdir` from your project basedir.
 This creates a `.mrl.cfg` json file, containing default config values.
 Manually edit it; specifically the `name`, `copyFiles` and `confTemplFile` fields.

-## New experiment, config file template system
+## New experiments and the config file template system
-NOTE: `mrl -h` or `mrl subcommand -h` alwyas gives you info.

-Metarunlog is designed around config file templates, which contain hyperparams of which some are template variables.
+Metarunlog is designed around config file templates, which contain hyperparams, some of which are template variables.
 Config files could be either eg `cfg.py` which is then `import`ed by the codebase, or eg `run.sh` which contains the hyperparms as CL args.
 The template provides a syntax to easily do a grid search over hyperparameters.